 If the dispute involves a legally protected right, such as discrimination for age, race, sex, religion, disability, other issues arising out of employment or termination of employment, other than sexual assault or sexual harassment, and has not been resolved in steps One or Two, you or the Company must request arbitration for a final and binding resolution of your problem.
 While you do not have to proceed through each of the steps in their exact numerical order, the Program is designed with multiple steps to maximize the possibility of resolution prior to Step Three.
 All outside dispute resolution processes in this Program will use neutral parties provided by the American Arbitration Association (AAA).
 You and the Company agree that arbitration will be binding and will determine the final resolution of the dispute.
-Except as otherwise expressly provided elsewhere in this document, any and all claims against Apex, its officers, directors, agents and employees relating in any way to your employment or the termination of your employment must be arbitrated.
-You will not have the right to participate in a representative capacity or as a member of any class action of claimants pertaining to any claim or dispute subject to arbitrated on a class action basis or on any basis involving claims or disputes brought in a purported representative capacity on behalf of the general public, other employees or other persons or entities similarly situated.
+Except as otherwise expressly provided elsewhere in this document, any and all claims against Firstrust, its officers, directors, agents and employees relating in any way to your employment or the termination of your employment must be arbitrated.
+You will not have the right to participate in a representative capacity or as a member of any class action of claimants pertaining to any claim or dispute subject to arbitration.
+There shall be no right or authority for any covered claims or disputes to be arbitrated on a class action basis or on any basis involving claims or disputes brought in a purported representative capacity on behalf of the general public, other employees or other persons or entities similarly situated.
 Furthermore, any claims or disputes you bring may not be joined or consolidated in the arbitration with claims or disputes brought by any other employee or other person.